aayushsthapit/beer-marketplace/README.md

 To locally setup:
 1. Add env file.
-2. Install dependencies with yarn
+2. Install dependencies with `yarn`
-3. Start the local server with yarn start.
+3. Start the local server with `yarn start`.